emineugurlu/PERSONAL-PORTFOLIO/README.md

 If you have the Live Server extension, you can run the project with this command: npx live-server

-5️⃣ (Opsiyonel) Hosting Yapma
+5️⃣ (Optional) Hosting
-Projeyi çevrimiçi yayınlamak için şu platformları kullanabilirsiniz:
+You can host the project online using the following platforms:

-GitHub Pages → Settings > Pages sekmesinden etkinleştirebilirsiniz.
+GitHub Pages → Enable it from Settings > Pages.
-Netlify / Vercel gibi platformlar üzerinden de host edebilirsiniz.
+Platforms like Netlify or Vercel can also be used to host the project.

 ## 📸 Screenshots
 Here are some screenshots of my portfolio website: